Mariusmarten/mariusmarten.github.io/about.md

 permalink: /about/
 ---

-I'm a second year graduate student studying at Radboud University doing a double degree in Artificial Intelligence and Cognitive Neuroscience focusing on cognitive and neural computations.
-I'm passionate about bayesian neural networks, active inference, reinforcement learning and information theory.
+I'm a graduate research intern at the Donders Centre for Cognition.
+I also working at the Data Science Department at Radboud University.
+I'm enrolled in a double degree in Artificial Intelligence and Cognitive Neuroscience focusing on machine learning and reinforcement learning.
+I'm passionate about world model learning, probabilistic deep learning, information theory and neural compression.

 # Research Interest
-My overall interest lies in different kinds of computations, across different scales and timeframes.
-Ranging from simple cellular automata over neural computations to dynamics governing human brain networks.
+My overall interest lies in unsupervised representation learning and their link to intelligent machines.

-  - **Computational Neuroscience**: Interplay between large populations of neurons and their ability to perform sophisticated computations.
-Further I’m interested in predictive coding (the free-energy principle) and its implications for modelling neural circuits.
+- **Model-based Reinforcement Learning**: Intrinsically, curiosity driven agents that build a world model within a complex environment fascinate me.
+Especially agent goal functions that either make use of active inference or information theoretic approaches.
+I'm particularly intrigued by the problem of long horizon planning that is bottlenecked by the quality of the environment compression.

-  - **Statistical Machine Learning**: I’m interested in the foundations of machine learning and their current lack to sufficiently explain deep learning models.
-How to optimally implement causal interference using Bayesian methods.
-And further the recent developments in reinforcement learning and the use of Markov models to formalize problems caught my attention.
+- **Neural compression**: The compression of spatio-temporal dynamics using neural networks for me is one of the most fascinating problems.
+I would does like to work on the improvement of dynamic variational autoencoders or other deep generative video models.
+Other possible avenues include the use of attentional mechanisms to enable more and more general model building algorithms (see Perceiver from Deepmind for example).
+Such models have in my opinion great potential within model-based RL but also in terms of reducing world wide internet traffic.

-  - **Complex Systems**: I’m interested in how large-scale complex phenomena emerge from distributed, simple and local computations.
-How these systems perform information storage, transfer and modifications and how micro & microstates interact.
-Further to understand the importance of emergent structure for computing and specially using Information theoretic measures to assess interactions appeals to me.
+- **Probabilistic Deep Learning**: This topic in my opinion underwrites many of the recent advancements in artificial intelligence and is thus worth to be investigated.
+I'm especially interested in enabling Bayesian inference on large datasets using variational methods.

 # Education